 - The grass does not rebound to its original position when you walk on it.
 Instead, your footprints remain as the grass doesn’t have the water in it to support a rigid upright stance.

 - The grass will start to wilt.
 This is harder to see than the above.
 The grass may start to curl over as well as get “wavy” along the edge.

 Give plants too much water, they will die.
-Over watering is one of the worst things you can do for your lawn.
-Applying too much water too fast can result not only in oxygen deprived soil, leading to dead grass, it will also lead to water runoff.
+Overwatering is one of the worst things you can do for your lawn.
+Applying too much water too fast can result in not only in oxygen-deprived soil, leading to dead grass, it will also lead to water runoff.
 Runoff is a big contributor to soil erosion and can move particulates into our lakes and streams.
-We need to correctly water our lawns, not only for ourselves, but for our environment as well.
+We need to correctly water our lawns, not only for ourselves but for our environment as well.